 These are the typical two solutions to the question of how to store all that energy generated by an off grid solar system and each presents a mixture of pros and cons.

 Lead Acid Battery

-With a lifespan of 3-8 years, depending on the specific battery and usage, this battery has an estimated cycle life of 1422 cycles at 50% D.o.D.
+With a lifespan of 3-5 years, depending on the specific battery and usage, this battery has an estimated cycle life of 1422 cycles at 50% D.o.D.
 This is a very affordable option to use while waiting for other battery options to develop and drop in price.

 Lithium-Iron batteries, sometimes called LiFePO4 for their chemical makeup, are a comparably very expensive option.
 By no means a worse investment, lithium-iron batteries are designed to operate under heavy use, long term, with no maintenance.
-As such, they make back the initial expense over their much longer 10-15 year lifespan, when compared to Lead batteries, making them a more economical choice in the long term.
+They make back the initial expense over their much longer 10-15 year lifespan when compared to Lead batteries, making them a more economical choice in the long term.
 They have a greater usable capacity compared to Gel, down to 80%.

 The Gel Deep Cycle battery, as the cheapest option available, is suited to small scale solar operations.
 These smaller scale systems will avoid overly taxing the lower charge available to these batteries and get the most use out of them in the long run.

 However, when the requirements are as high as that of a full time, off-grid residence, Lithium-Iron batteries can become a more economical solution, for their longevity and effective charge.

 We offer the GEL batteries as standard in all our kits to ensure they remain an affordable option, though all kits with 4 or more Gel batteries can be upgraded to use our Lithium batteries.